The Solidgate Payment Form allows for the tokenization of sensitive data, manages 3D Secure authentication, and supports multiple payment methods.

 Description

-Encrypted aes-cbc-256 string of JSON request data with random IV (16bytes) and secret key is first 32bytes of merchant secret key.
+Encrypted aes-cbc-256 string of JSON request data with random IV (16 bytes) and secret key is the first 32 bytes of the merchant secret key.

 Example